MasterLox/ESP32-Clock-Digital/README.md

 # ESP32-Clock-Digital
-AI developed this clock as a hands-on workshop project for a youth camp, giving the kids the opportunity to build their own devices from scratch.
+I developed this clock as a hands-on workshop project for a youth camp, giving the kids the opportunity to build their own devices from scratch.
 Powered by an ESP32, the clock connects to Wi-Fi to sync the time, wakes from deep sleep every 50 seconds to conserve power, and updates a NeoPixel LED strip to display the current time.